temporalio/documentation/docs/typescript/activities.md

 **Activities are the only way to interact with external resources in Temporal**, like making an HTTP request or accessing the file system.

-- Unlike [Workflows](/docs/node/determinism), Activities execute in the standard Node.js environment, not an [isolate](https://www.npmjs.com/package/isolated-vm).
+- Unlike [Workflows](/docs/typescript/determinism), Activities execute in the standard TypeScript environment, not an [isolate](https://www.npmjs.com/package/isolated-vm).
 So any code that needs to talk to the outside world needs to be in an Activity.
 - Activities cannot be in the same file as Workflows (must be separately registered).
 - Activities may be retried repeatedly, so you may need to use [idempotency keys](https://stripe.com/blog/idempotency) for critical side effects.